IMEA Electric Efficiency Grant Program Applications Now Being Accepted

 Non-residential Naperville Electric Utility customers can apply for energy efficiency grants

-Non-residential customers of Naperville’s Electric Utility are invited to apply for the 2019 Naperville/Illinois Municipal Electric Agency (IMEA) electric efficiency program, which assists commercial, educational, nonprofit and institutional utility customers in making energy efficiency upgrades.
-This is the first year of a three-year grant the IMEA has awarded the City of Naperville to be used for energy improvements.
+Naperville, IL— Non-residential customers of Naperville’s Electric Utility are invited to apply for the 2020 Naperville/Illinois Municipal Electric Agency (IMEA) electric efficiency program, which helps commercial, educational, nonprofit and institutional utility customers make energy efficiency upgrades.
+This is the second year of a three-year grant the IMEA has awarded the City of Naperville to be used for energy improvements.

-Types of projects that might qualify include the installation of light-emitting diode (LED) exterior and interior lighting systems.
-Projects may receive up to 50 percent of the total project cost (up to $20,000), and awarded funds must be matched dollar-for-dollar by the applicant.
+Types of projects that might qualify include the installation of light-emitting diode (LED) exterior and interior lighting systems, refrigeration measures, and variable speed drives for HVAC pumps and motors.
+Projects may receive up to 50 percent of the total project cost (up to $20,000), and the awarded funds must be matched dollar-for-dollar by the applicant.

 Applicants are limited to $20,000 per program annual award cycle.
-Any customer (or owner of multiple properties) can only receive up to $20,000 in incentive awards until Sept.
-1, 2019.
-Then, if there are any remaining funds, applicants/business owners already awarded incentives would be eligible for an additional $20,000 incentive for a separate project location based on the date the application was received.
+Any customer (or owner of multiple properties) can only receive up to a $20,000 incentive award until Sept.
+1, 2020.
+Then, if there are any remaining funds, applicants/business owners already awarded incentives would be eligible for up to an additional $20,000 incentive for a separate project location based on the date the application was received.

-Pre-approval and pre-project inspections are required for all projects, and applicants who want to receive an incentive for an electric efficiency project should not begin the project until they have received a notice to proceed.
+Pre-approval and pre-project inspections are required for all projects, and applicants who want to receive an incentive for an electric efficiency project should not begin the project until they have received a notice to proceed and passed a pre-inspection.
 Post-project inspections are also required.
 Projects must be completed within one year from the date of the award or funding will be withdrawn.

 Applications will be accepted on a first-come, first-evaluated basis until all funds are awarded.
 More information about the program is available at www.imea.org/EEProgram.aspx, and applications are available at www.imea.org/EEIncentives.aspx.